-- The Bank recorded a profit before income tax of USD20.0m (2019 USD50.9m).
-The decrease is the result of a reduction in net interest income to USD28.0m (2019 USD58.0m) due to the impact of the decrease in USD interest rates, the decrease in net fee and commission income to USD5.2m (2019 USD6.0m) and decrease in net trading income to USD1.7m (2019 USD3.3m). - Operating expenses amounted to USD15.0m (2019 USD16.9m), which consisted of staff costs of USD3.5m (2019 USD3.8m) and administrative costs of USD11.6m (2019 USD13.1m).
-The decrease in administrative costs is mainly attributed to lower intercompany charges and staff costs. - Return on tangible equity decreased to 5.9% (2019 15.1%) - Return on average assets decreased to 0.6% (2019-1.5%) on account of the fall in profit before income tax due to the fall in USD rates. - The decrease in cash and cash equivalents to USD1.0bn (2019 USD1.2bn) is mainly due to a decrease in short term intergroup placements and balances with other banks. - Loans and advances to banks increased to USD0.5bn (2019 USD0.2bn) as a result of higher trade facilities disbursements to banks outside Mauritius. - Loans and advances to customers decreased to USD1.2bn (2019 USD1.4bn) on account of loan repayments during the year.
-The quality of the loan book remains strong with no significant level of impairment charges. - Investment securities required for regulatory purposes remained at the same level at USD0.5bn. - Other assets remained stable at USD 0.02bn (2019 USD 0.02bn). - Deposits from customers increased to USD2.2bn (2019 USD2.0bn) mainly due to an increase in call and term deposits. - Other borrowed funds which consisted mainly of group entities decreased to USD0.7bn (2019 USD0.9bn).
-This is specifically in relation to core funding borrowing from the parent company. - At 31 December 2020, the capital adequacy ratio was 21.1% (2019 27.7%), significantly above the minimum regulatory requirement of 11.9%. - During the year, dividends paid to the parent company amounted to USD70m (2019 USD28m).
+• The Bank recorded a profit before income tax of USD16.9m (2020 - USD20.0m).
+The decrease was the result of a reduction in net interest income to USD21.9m (2020 - USD28.0m) due to the impact of low USD interest rates and a decrease in net trading income to USD1.0m (2020 - USD1.7m) partly offset by an increase in net fee and commission income to USD7.8m (2020 - USD5.2m).

+• Operating expenses amounted to USD14.6m (2020 - USD15.0m), which consisted of staff costs of USD3.4m (2020 - USD3.5m) and administrative costs of USD11.0m (2020 - USD11.6m).
+The reduction in costs was mainly attributed to lower intercompany charges.

+■ Return on tangible equity decreased to 5.5% (2020 - 5.9%) mainly due to the lower Net Interest Income

+• Return on average assets decreased to 0.5% (2020 - 0.6%) mainly due to the lower Net Interest Income reducing Profit after Tax.

+• The increase in cash and cash equivalents to USD1.1bn (2020 - USD1.0bn) was mainly due to a increase in short term intergroup placements following an increase in customer deposits.

+• Loans and advances to banks decreased to USD0.4bn (2020 - USD0.5bn) as a result of lower trade facilities disbursements to banks outside Mauritius.

+• Loans and advances to customers remained stable at USD1.2bn (2020 - USD1.2bn).
+The quality of the loan book remains strong with no significant level of impairment charges.

+Investment securities held for regulatory liquidity management purposes increased to USD0.8bn (2020 - USD0.5bn) as Customer deposits increased.

+• Deposits from customers increased to USD2.9bn (2020 - USD2.2bn) mainly due to an increase in current accounts.

+• Other borrowed funds decreased to USD0.3bn (2020 - USD0.7bn).
+These consisted mainly of amounts due to group entities.

+• At 31 December 2021, the capital adequacy ratio was 28.3% (2020 - 21.1%), significantly above the minimum regulatory requirement of 11.9%.

+During the year, no dividends were paid to the parent company (2020 - USD70m).

 The HSBC Group divides its activities into four business segments: Wealth and Personal Banking (WPB), Commercial Banking (CMB), Global Banking and Markets (GBM), and the Corporate Centre.
 The business lines are responsible for developing, implementing and managing their business propositions consistently across the HSBC Group.
+Some entities in the HSBC Group are categorised as a Wholesale Banking (WSB) or a Global Banking and Markets (GBM) site due to the predominance of either CMB or GBM businesses respectively in these entities.
+The Bank has been categorised as a WSB site within the HSBC Group.

-The Bank is involved in three segments, namely: Wholesale Banking ("WSB"), GBM and Corporate Centre.
+The Bank is involved in three segments, namely: WSB, GBM and Corporate Centre.